paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### On `DisputeCoordinatorMessage::QueryCandidateVotes`

 * Load `"candidate-votes"` for every `(SessionIndex, CandidateHash)` in the query and return data within each `CandidateVote`.
-  If a particular `candidate-vote` is missing, the request is dropped.
+  If a particular `candidate-vote` is missing, that particular request is ommitted from the response.

 ### On `DisputeCoordinatorMessage::IssueLocalStatement`